dbforsythe/LandUse-Tax/README.md

 # landuse-tax
-Responsible for retrieving land-use type and total assesed value, along with a procedure for caculating tax associated with that land.
+Responsible for retrieving land-use type and total assesed value, along with a procedure for calculating tax associated with that land.